InVesalius

 Main Features of MeshLab

-• Mesh editing and cleaning tools
+• 3D mesh editing and processing

-• Support for various 3D file formats
+• Support for various file formats, including STL, OBJ, and PLY

 Installation Guide